ahmedwael19/CIE425---Convolutional-Channel-Coding-with-Source-Coding/README.md

 ## How to use
 For channel coding only:
-    -Run the .m file named main_channel as it is the main program where all the functions are called.
+    -Run the .m file named main_channel.
 For both the source and channel coding :
-    -
+    -Run the .m file named main.

-For code details and documentation, please take a look at the Documentation folder, where both the details of the algorithm and the code details are explained throughly.
+For code details and documentation, please take a look at the documentation folder.

 # Algorithm